StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/dealing-with-the-main-arguments-against-a-single-rahab-interpretation.md

 <!-- --- -->

-### The main argument being used as a representative sample of the opposing point of view
+### The main argument being used as a representative sample of the opposing point of view {#the-main-argument-being-used-as-a-representative-sample-of-the-opposing-point-of-view}

 The main argument of the "two Rahabs" fellow: